animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 When I was a kid, I listed off my favorite family members once, in my order of favorite, in front of all of them who were in our apartment living room, either standing or eating at the table.
 Maybe I was 5 or so.
 I remember they all looked big and I was standing.
 Grandpa was sitting in his bigger chair at the table and I started, "Babula" ("Grandma"), "Máma," "Marina," ... and then after all the others who I listed, I listed my grandpa.
 I still remember that.
 He wasn’t offended, and I love and loved my grandpa a lot.
 In maybe 16 years, I would be standing by his bedside in the hospital, after a heart surgery he had, when he'd tell me: "Ti moy lyubimey v'nuk" ("You are my favorite grandson.").
 He has 4 grandkids: Irina, Lena, Marina, and me.
 I'm his only grandson...

 I remember sitting by my grandpa's bedside, alternating days and nights.
 My mom or I were needed there at all times.
 He was almost 88, and the languages he spoke were Russian, Ukrainian, and Yiddish, and he was legally blind.
 He and I couldn’t watch the same TV when he lived with us, because he neither spoke English nor could see, but sometimes when I visited my grandma's and his apartment unit immediately across from ours (after they’d moved, since originally we lived together), we watched Russian Television Network together, and they actually got some Cable channels from the government program, as well.
 In my apartment, we only had ABC, FOX, NBC, CBS, and PBS.
 With high school and college, I had, uh, resourcefulness, and Netflix.
+We also got an additional channel, the CW.
 During those days and nights at his bedside in the hospital, in the hospital recline chair next to him, I watched a lot of Doctor Who on Netflix on my laptop, a show about an alien with two hearts called The Doctor that resurrects after each death, the previous generation surviving in the next, and the next, and the next.
 It’s the [longest running science fiction show in the world](https://en.wikipedia.org/wiki/Doctor_Who#:~:text=The%20series%20has%20been%20listed,ratings%2C%20DVD%20and%20book%20sales.), a show that originally started with an old grandpa.

 My grandpa survived two heart attacks previously, one in Uzbekistan and one in America.